A Unified Perspective on the Dynamics of Deep Transformers: Proofs of Section

 \subsection{Estimates With Constant Parameters}

-We gather in this section the estimates on the velocity field $\Gamma_\mu$ when $Q,K, V$ are constant, for each type of unmasked self-attention.
+We gather in this section the estimates on the velocity field $\Gamma_\mu$ when $Q,K, V$ are constant, for each type of unmasked self-attention, first in their single-head version, then for the multi-head case.
 Notations are the same as in Section \ref{sec:att_variants}.
 We start with Softmax self-attention.

 \begin{lemma}[Estimates for Softmax self-attention] Let $p\ge 1$ and $R>0$.
 Let $\mu$ and $\nu$ be two probability measures supported in $B_R$.
 We have the following estimates. \begin{enumerate}[label=(\roman*)] \item $\sup_{x\in \R^d}\modu{\Gamma_\mu\satt{SM}} \le \norm{V}_2 R$, \item $\sup_{x\in \R^d}\norm{D_x\Gamma_\mu\satt{SM}}_2 \le \norm{V}_2 \norm{A}_2 R^2$, \item $\modu{\Gamma_\mu\satt{SM}(x) - \Gamma_\nu\satt{SM}(x)} \le \norm{V}_2 (1 + 2\norm{A}_2 R \modu{x}) e^{2 \norm{A}_2 R \modu{x}} W_p(\mu, \nu)$. \end{enumerate} \end{lemma}